CandyMan999/aolisback/README.txt

 3.Upgrade heroku before deploy
 4. upgrade vercel before deoploy
-5. upgrade unbuntu servers for Jitsi Instance before delploy- ask AI about how many CPUs to be gucci 6.
+5. upgrade unbuntu servers for Jitsi Instance before delploy- ask AI about how many CPUs to be gucci
-7. Upgrade UI in "Create Profile" to "Edit Profile"

 9. Add phone number verification to website login process
 10. Shadows on boxes and picture in message center..
 Check buttons everywhere
-11. Change the app intro for the main chat open AI response to something better... up the temp..

 12. fix fucking google login if you can-- have to do development build to test
 13. add th payment options, build it all out and test
 14. Get everything working on android.